Fitness Model Lisa Morales & Her Husband Show Off Acrobatic Moves In A Video That Went Viral

 “No!”
 Lisa screamed.

-Lisa has over 2.3 million followers on Instagram alone and many responded to the video.
-It’s little wonder that the clip did so well on Tiktok where it garnered an incredible amount of views and went viral.
-In the caption, she let them know that Jason hurt his shoulder after the move.
+Lisa has over 2.3 million followers on Instagram alone, and many responded to the video.
+It’s little wonder that the clip did so well on TikTok, where it garnered an incredible amount of views and went viral.
+In the caption of her Instagram post, Lisa let followers know that Jason hurt his shoulder after the move.

 As one fan said, “Omg, this was so good!!!!!
 Poor Jason but this was legit.”